 What does the feather on her head symbolize?

 By giving you the word maa, the root of Maat you get an idea of what it means as a masculine expression.
 Our ancestors designed these words, symbols, and myths.
 They were not arbitrary.

 In order for you to obtain the knowledge, you have to understand the built-in clues, in the symbolism, to aid you to invoke wisdom, not a simple interpretation.

-Our ancestors noted levels of learning, opinion, sense, knowledge, and wisdom as the highest level of learning.
+Our ancestors noted levels of learning, opinion [lowest level, this is where religious belief and faith reside], sense [intuition], knowledge [rational facts, traditions, etc.], and wisdom as the highest level of learning.